 Google: Ethics Are an Asset

 Google is a massive company that most people interact with daily without much thought, whether checking Gmail, watching YouTube or googling for any number of reasons.
 With such a dominant presence in consumers’ lives, Google needs to assure users that they obey their own famous motto, “Don’t be evil”—demonstrating it’s a trustworthy company that won’t go against users’ best interests.

 The company manages this by putting performance and reputation before profit and raising the bar for what they allow to be monetized.
 The company has

-- eliminated billions of online advertisements as part of an initiative to minimize misleading or harmful ads2;
+- Eliminated billions of online advertisements as part of an initiative to minimize misleading or harmful ads2;

-- introduced programs to combat ad fraud and improve transparency for buyers; and
+- Introduced programs to combat ad fraud and improve transparency for buyers; and

-- worked to make advertising less invasive for consumers, in part as a member of the Coalition for Better Ads.
+- Worked to make advertising less invasive for consumers, in part as a member of the Coalition for Better Ads.

-As Google builds its ethical credibility, it manages its reputation through promotion that presents a personal relationship between the tech giant and its users.
+As Google builds its ethical credibility, it manages its reputation through a promotion that presents a personal relationship between the tech giant and its users.
 Ad campaigns have featured a father creating a scrapbook of his daughter’s life using Google software and a father using Google Hangouts to keep in touch with his daughter when she goes off to college.
 It then leverages these relationships through B2B-focused campaigns that highlight their relationship with users to encourage businesses to purchase ads.
-Google therefore provides an example of how initiatives that don’t provide immediate profit but strengthen your brand can be the lifeblood of a business.
+Google, therefore, provides an example of how initiatives that don’t provide immediate profit but strengthen your brand can be the lifeblood of a business.